-In the early 2000s, the price of gold got off to a slow start, but two years later, it began its inevitable ascent.
-Over the last two decades, the price of gold, an ingot and investment coins like the Napoleon have continued to climb.
-In fact, we witnessed a 400% increase in euros between 2000 and 2020!
+The price of gold got off to a slow start in the decade of the 2000s, but it had already begun its inevitable rise by 2002.
+Over the past two decades, the price of gold—by the ounce, in bars or in investment coins, such as the Napoleon—has continued to climb.
+In fact, from 200 to 2020, we have witnessed a 400% increase in its euro worth!
 Let’s take a look back at these two roaring decades for gold!

-Although this drop was substantial, the price of gold remained at historically high levels.
+Although the drop was substantial, the price of gold remained at historically high levels.
 As for the decrease observed during this period, it was not limited to gold.
-We also saw the same trend in other precious metals like platinum and silver, as well as in industrial metals like copper, nickel, and tin.
+We saw the same trend for other precious metals, like platinum and silver, as well as for industrial metals, like copper, nickel, and tin.
 According to analysts from Slate, this loss of momentum can be explained by a combination of factors, including a reduction in gold trackers from institutional investors and the debt of certain European countries like Cyprus and Greece, which is believed to have been paid off in part through the sale of their gold.

-In the first few months of 2018, several countries’ central banks took advantage of this to expand their gold reserves.
+In the first few months of 2018, the central banks of several countries took advantage of this to increase their gold reserves.
 According to the World Gold Council’s report on the first half of 2018, more than 190 tonnes of the precious metal were added to the coffers of national institutions.
-This was an 8% increase over the same period in 2017.
-Most of those States wanted to lessen their dependence on the dollar or simply diversify their monetary guarantees.
+This was an 8% increase on the same period in 2017.
+Most of those states wanted to lessen their dependence on the dollar or simply diversify their monetary guarantees.

 The prices of both shares and gold then spiked between January and August of 2019.
-Over the course of seven b, the price of gold climbed by 30%, achieving and breaking through the high point of 2012 several times.
+Over the course of seven months, the price of gold climbed by 30%, equalling and breaking the 2012 record several times.

 Prices on the rise for 20 years

-After decades of stability, the price of gold fluctuated considerably in the last 40 years.
+After decades of stability, the price of gold fluctuated considerably in the past 40 years.

-The beginning of the 2000s contained the seeds of America’s economic collapse.
-The burst tech bubble, the trauma of the destruction of the Twin Towers, excessive international competition and more all prompted the US public authorities to get creative in order to avoid the worst.
-The obvious solution was to stimulate real property by means of astounding money creation which slashed interest rates to very attractive levels.
-Economic growth and employment were going full steam ahead, albeit with the usual inflationary corollary (decline in the value of a dollar).
-In other words, there were several causes underlying the rise of gold:
+The seeds of America’s economic collapse were already in place at the beginning of the 2000s.
+The bursting of the tech bubble, the trauma from the destruction of the Twin Towers, excessive international competition, and more, all prompted the US public authorities to get creative in order to avoid worse.
+The ready-made solution was to stimulate the real estate market by means of staggering money creation, slashing interest rates to very attractive levels.
+Economic growth and employment were going full steam ahead, albeit with the usual inflationary corollary (decline in the value of the dollar).
+In other words, there were several factors underlying the rise of gold:

-- Weakening of the dollar, the currency in which gold is expressed
+- The Weakening of the dollar, the currency in which gold is expressed

 - Very sustained demand for gold from countries with growing middle classes